bugsbugsbux/notes-on-nix/notes-on-nix.md

   nano configuration.nix
   ```

-  See: NixOS Configuration -- Important Notes
+  See: Essential NixOS Configuration Snippets

   Afterwards, install with `nixos-install`, then `reboot` if it worked.
   If it failed, fix the config and rerun `nixos-install`.
 It will prompt